I wrote this last summer but with my teenagers now taking A Levels and GCSE’s, it’s even more relevant.

-My daughter took her GCSE’s last summer.
-My son is in the middle of his now.
-They both are on the conveyor belt of studying and taking exams and seem to think that their exams are THE most important thing ever.
+My teenagers are both are on the conveyor belt of studying and taking exams and seem to think that their exams are THE most important thing ever.
 Whilst I praise their enthusiasm for exam preparation and study, I’m struck by how much pressure there seems to be on their very young shoulders and that worries me as their mum.
 It is also worrying me as a teacher to hear about so many young people with anxiety or stress related conditions.
 There is so much emphasis on passing tests and exams in the school system these days that the love of learning something new has been squeezed out of their experience.
 My children look at school work as a torture and something to get done so that they can move on to the next part.
 Where is the wanting to find out about an aspect of their learning that has inspired them?
 It’s just the wrong way round isn’t it?

 I know many parents thank the Lord that social media wasn’t around when they were young!
 The evidence of our experiences and cock-ups would be there for everyone to view again and again and again.
 Can you imagine?
 Awful!
 Well I guess that’s why my children don’t want me to put their picture on social media.
 My daughter has told me that she only uses Snapchat really and she is very cautious about what goes on because she does not want her whole life to be recorded.
 I get it totally.
 She is on other social media sites but she won’t befriend me and I respect that.
 She wants her privacy just like I didn’t want anyone to read my diary at her age.
 I think children these days are rebelling against the need to share everything and rightly so.
 Perhaps they are taking back their freedom to be kids as much as they can.
 Both my children know that things on the internet are forever and they don’t want everyone to see their mistakes.
 I worry that the pressure comes from what others post on social media without their control or permission.
 What if your best friend had posted a picture of you drunk when they were drunk in some compromising position with some guy?
 Regretting it in the morning is too late really.